How to clean a fabric sofa at home

 Cleaning tips for emergency spills (whether or not you're using FibreGuard upholstery):

-Remove any food or liquids from the sofa as soon as possible after an accident occurs.
+- Remove any food or liquids from the sofa as soon as possible after an accident occurs.

-Pour liquids into a bowl or container and blot them with paper towels until they're absorbed by the towel.
+- Pour liquids into a bowl or container and blot them with paper towels until they're absorbed by the towel

-Then let the liquid soak into the towel so it doesn't leave behind any residue on your upholstery.
+- Then let the liquid soak into the towel so it doesn't leave behind any residue on your upholstery.

-If food gets onto your couch, try removing it with a stiff-bristled brush before using water to rinse off any remaining residue.
+- If food gets onto your couch, try removing it with a stiff-bristled brush before using water to rinse off any remaining residue.

-How to clean your FibreGuard upholstery
+How to clean your FibreGuard high performance sofa fabric

 While it’s best if you get to cleaning a stain quickly after it happens, it’s actually ok with our fabrics if you don’t clean it up immediately.
 People are always surprised by the amount of water you need to clean FibreGuard fabrics, thinking that it might ruin the fabric.

-Don’t worry.
-Our fabrics can handle it: they’re designed to.
 Through constant testing, we’ve ensured that the soft touch, rich colour, and the dimensional stability of the fabric itself are all maintained throughout the washing process and life of the product.

 - Step one: first tackle any stain residue that might be left.
 For stains like ballpoint pen, this isn’t necessary – check out our YouTube video for the guide on that.
 Cleaning up residue is really important though for oily stains like mustard or mayonnaise, mud or lipstick.
 Grab a teaspoon and scrape off what you can.